MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 AltspaceVR is a leading social platform for virtual reality.
 Focused on events ranging in scale from arena-sized concerts to specialty meet ups, AltspaceVR leverages technology to help scale human connection.

-## Checkpoints

-Use the following checkpoints to bring your virtual events to the world.
+Whether you're a seasoned AltspaceVR veteran or a new user, it's important to have solid resources that you can count on.
+We've compiled the following checkpoints to walk you through bringing your virtual events to the world.
+You can cover them sequentially, which is what we recommend, or jump around at will if you know what you're looking for.
+Either way, you'll want to refer back to this journey whenever you need direction.

 ## 1. Getting started